These delicious 2 Ingredient Coconut Macaroons are gluten-free, egg-free, and nut-free! An easy coconut dessert that you can whip up anytime!

 1 package unsweetened coconut 14oz

-Take out a large bowl and mix your sweetened condensed milk and unsweetened coconut together.
+Step 1: Take out a large bowl and mix your sweetened condensed milk and unsweetened coconut flakes together.

-While waiting, preheat the oven to 350 degrees.
-Line a large baking sheet with parchment paper.
-You don’t have to use parchment paper, but it will keep the bottoms of your macaroons from burning or getting too brown.
+Step 3: While waiting, preheat the oven to 350 degrees.
+Line a large baking sheet with parchment paper or wax paper.

-Bake them in the oven for 12-15 minutes or until the macaroons are nicely toasted on the top.
+Step 5: Bake them in the oven for 12-15 minutes or until the macaroons are nicely toasted and golden brown on the top.

-Remove them from the oven and allow them to cool for about half an hour.
+Step 6: Remove the baking tray from the oven and allow your 2-ingredient coconut macaroons to cool on a wire rack for about half an hour.
 Serve and enjoy!

 Why Do My Coconut Macaroons Spread?

 This is a natural result of baking your macaroons.
-You can avoid some of the spreading by packing each macaroon tightly when you place them on the baking sheet.
+You can avoid some of the spreading by packing each macaroon tightly when you place them on the lined baking sheets.

 Can Coconut Macaroons Go Bad?

 Yes!
-Coconut Macaroons can go bad.
-These are best stored in the refrigerator in an air-tight container for up to a week.
+These chewy coconut macaroons can go bad.
+For best results, they should be stored in the refrigerator in an airtight container for up to a week.

 Are You Looking For More Easy Dessert Recipes?
 Here Are Some Of My Favorites: